sgermosen/WhatStatusThieffer/README.md

 # Knowed Issues

+## Android 11 and 12 is not working:
+With the privacy updates they change the rules to access to those folders, so now is not working propertly in those platform.

 ## Bulk delete is not really deleting well:
 On saved status if you press for 2 seconds, the bulk delete its enabled, but, apparently it work, it remove it from the screen, but, when you close the app, the deleted status are still there.